ana1231/SuiteReview_FE/front-end/README.md

 <br>

-Back End: Used to find particular the document of Reviews and update it:
+:mag_right: Back End: Used to find particular the document of Reviews and update it:

 ```javascript
 Review.findByIdAndUpdate(req.params.id, req.body, {new: true})